-Indeed, in 1980, both Walter Gilbert and Frederick Sanger were awarded The Nobel Prize in Chemistry for “their contributions concerning the determination of base sequences in nucleic acids”.
-Actually, each got a quarter of the award, because Paul Berg received the other half “for his fundamental studies of the biochemistry of nucleic acids, with particular regard to recombinant DNA.”
+In 1980, both Walter Gilbert and Frederick Sanger were awarded The Nobel Prize in Chemistry for contributing to the determination of base sequences in nucleic acids.
+Technically, each got a quarter of the award, because Paul Berg received the other half for his research into nucleic acid biochemistry, particularly regarding recombinant DNA.

 How Does Maxam–Gilbert Sequencing Work?

-The DNA used in Maxam-Gilbert sequencing is first denatured into a single-stranded chain, and labeled on the 5′ end, usually with 32P.
+The DNA used in Maxam-Gilbert sequencing is first denatured into single-stranded chains and radiolabeled on the 5′ end, usually with 32P.

-These reactions are then loaded on to a high percentage polyacrylamide gel, to differentiate fragment sizes.
+These reactions are then loaded onto a high-percentage agarose gel to differentiate fragment sizes.
 The fragments are visualized via the radioactive tag.

 Why Did It Lose Popularity?